Other graduate programs offered 100% online:

 Faculty & Program Team

-The McGeorge Online Graduate Programs are taught and led by our distinguished faculty and program team, many of whom are considered experts in their field.
-Our work appears in top law reviews, journals and books, and in blogs, op-eds, magazines and white papers.
-Many of our faculty members have also authored leading casebooks that are used in hundreds of law schools across the nation and internationally.
+The McGeorge online graduate programs are taught and led by our distinguished faculty and program team, many of whom are experts in their field.
+Several work in the field of government law and policy and bring their expertise back to their students.
+Their insights appear in top law reviews, journals, and books, as well as in blogs, op-eds, magazines, and white papers.
+Many of our faculty members have also authored leading casebooks that are used in hundreds of law schools across the nation and at McGeorge.

 - Professor Robert Binning: Deputy Legislative Counsel, State of CA, Introduction to Legal Analysis

 Professor Binning has been teaching this introductory course for the last three years.
 As a member of the Office of Legislative Counsel, he is uniquely positioned to teach the importance of legal writing, analysis, and research to non-lawyers.
 Mr. Binning, as part of his duties, offers nonpartisan legal services relating to the legislative process to the Legislature, the Governor, and other state officers.